acmcarther/raze-manual-example/README.md

 By default raze uses Cargo.toml and Cargo.lock from local dir, and vendors dependencies into "./vendor".

 The output directory can be specified as the first command line argument, and overrides can be provided with --override.
 Overrides will remove a vendored dependency, and replace all references to it with the override build path.

+## Pros/Cons compared to [acmcarther/raze-autogen-example](https://github.com/acmcarther/raze-autogen-example)

+### Pros
+- About as hermetic as normal Bazel
+- Dependency paths are clear and obvious

+### Cons
+- Manual invocation of raze required
+- Huge diffs when raze is run
+- Generated dependencies will be specific to the platform that raze is run on

 ## Folder Structure
 ### ./WORKSPACE